Air Pockets under the Skin in cats

 Basics and possible causes

 The most common causes include traumatic injuries affecting the trachea, bronchi, or lungs.
 Such injuries can result from accidents, bites, or medical procedures.
-In some cases, spontaneous rupture of the lung due to a condition such as a ruptured pulmonary bleb can also lead to subcutaneous emphysema.
+In some cases, spontaneous rupture of the lung due to a disease, such as an alveolar tear, can also lead to subcutaneous emphysema.

 Other possible causes include infections or tumors that can lead to perforation of the airways.
-Certain medical procedures, such as the insertion of an endotracheal tube or the performance of a chest tube drainage, can also lead to such a complication in rare cases.
+Certain medical procedures, such as inserting an endotracheal tube or performing a chest tube/thoracic drainage, can also lead to such complications in rare cases.

 Typical accompanying symptoms